Our Verdict

 Weight

-Each women's size 7 Antora 3 weighs 9.28 ounces, which is around 2 ounces more than the lightest options in our lineup.
+Each women's size 7 Antora 3 weighs 9.28 ounces, around 2 ounces more than the lightest options in our lineup.
 The weight of this shoe is on par with others that offer as much rugged protection, but it feels a bit different.
 Unlike most trail running shoes, where the weight feels evenly dispersed around the shoe, the weight of the Antora noticeably rides in the bottom.
 Of course, this makes sense as this is where the majority of its shoe's awesome protective features live, but that doesn't change the sensation.
 The sole of the Antora feels heavier than most, making the entire shoe feel heavy as you run.

 Should You Buy the Merrell Antora 3?